Victor Adebowale, Baron Adebowale: Life and career

 Adebowale was born to Nigerian parents Ezekiel and Grace Adebowale, who both worked in the UK's National Health Service.
 His name "Adebowale" means "the crown comes home" in Yoruba.
-The use of last names that reference crowns in this way by the Yoruba people is usually indicative of royal ancestry within their various clans.

-Adebowale was educated at Thornes House School, Wakefield and the Polytechnic of East London.
+Adebowale was educated at Thornes House School, Wakefield and the Polytechnic of North East London.
 He began his career in Local Authority Estate Management before joining the housing association movement.
 He spent time with Patchwork Community Housing Association and was Regional Director of the Ujima Housing Association, Britain's largest black-led housing association.
 He was Director of the Alcohol Recovery Project and then Chief Executive of youth homelessness charity Centrepoint.
 Adebowale was a member of the Social Exclusion Unit's Policy Action Team on Young People and was Chair of the Review of Social Housing Co-ordination by the Institute of Public Policy Research.

 Adebowale joined Turning Point as Chief Executive in September 2001.
 Turning Point is a care organisation providing services for people with complex needs, including those affected by drug and alcohol misuse, mental health problems and those with a learning disability.
 In addition to providing direct services, Turning Point also campaigns nationally on behalf of those with social care needs.
 He left Turning Point in 2019 and became chair of the NHS Confederation.